 In March 2016, the FASB issued ASU No. 2016-02, Leases, as a new topic, Accounting Standards Codification 842.
 The objective of ASU No. 2016-02 is to increase transparency and comparability among organizations by reorganizing lease assets and lease liabilities on the statement of financial position and disclosing key information about leasing arrangements.
-ASU No. 2016-02 is effective for annual reporting periods beginning after December 15, 2021, and shall be applied using either a full retrospective or modified retrospective approach.
+ASU No. 2016-02 is effective for annual reporting periods beginning after December 15, 2021 and shall be applied using either a full retrospective or modified retrospective approach.
 Early adoption is permitted.
-The new guidance is effective for Every Meal on July 1, 2022.
-The Organization is currently evaluating the impact on the results of operations, financial condition and cash flows and has not determined the impact on its consolidated financial statements at this time.
+The new guidance was implemented by the Organization for the year beginning July 1, 2022.

-O. Subsequent Events
+N. Subsequent Events

-In preparing the financial statements, the Organization has evaluated events and transactions for potential recognition or disclosure through December 15, 2022, the date the financial statements were available to be issued.
+In preparing the financial statements, the Organization has evaluated events and transactions for potential recognition or disclosure through December 14, 2023, the date the financial statements were available to be issued.